 At the heart of this revolution is genetic testing – a scientific process that analyses DNA to uncover genetic variants.
 This technique is pivotal in revealing information about an individual’s health predispositions, potential genetic disorders, and their responses to medications.
 For instance, the BRCA1 and BRCA2 gene mutations, commonly tested for breast cancer risk, are prime examples of how genetic testing can guide preventive strategies and treatment decisions.

 Precision medicine, deeply rooted in and driven by genetic testing, is changing the face of healthcare.
 This approach focuses on tailoring medical treatments to individual genetic profiles, vastly improving treatment efficacy.
-A noteworthy example is the use of pharmacogenomics in personalising treatments for conditions like depression, where genetic tests can guide antidepressant selection.
+A noteworthy example is the use of pharmacogenomics in personalizing treatments for conditions like depression, where genetic tests can guide antidepressant selection.

 Pharmacogenomics takes genetic testing into the drug development realm.
 It examines how genetic differences influence drug response, leading to more effective and safer medication regimens.
 The development of drugs like Herceptin for HER2-positive breast cancer patients showcases the power of pharmacogenomics in creating targeted therapies.

 In oncology, genetic testing is a game-changer.
-It plays an essential role in identifying genetic markers associated with various cancers, thereby facilitating early detection and personalised treatment plans.
+It plays an essential role in identifying genetic markers associated with various cancers, thereby facilitating early detection and personalized treatment plans.
 The use of genetic testing in the management of colorectal cancer, for instance, exemplifies its critical role in oncology.

 Navigating the ethical landscape of genetic testing